sourcegraph/sourcegraph-public-snapshot/docs/install/kubernetes.md

 kubectl describe services/sourcegraph
 ```

 Visit the IP address in your browser.
-You should see the Sourcegraph UI
-display a warning with a **Wrong application URL** message.
+You are ready to use Sourcegraph!

 # Configure Sourcegraph

-To remove the error message and to customize your Sourcegraph instance
-some configuration is required.

-First, get the name of the Pod that Sourcegraph is running on:
+To configure your Sourcegraph server, first get the name of the Pod
+that Sourcegraph is running on:

 ```
 kubectl get pods